izumisagirii/shopping_web_COMP7780/README.md

+## What
 this is our group project
 team H2O
 HKBU comp7780 2024 Spring

+## How
 Native shopping web with html+css+js
 3rd: remixicon, jquery, scrollreveal